lyokha/g3kb-switch/README.md

 required in *Gnome 45*, see build instructions for older Gnome versions in the next section.

+You can use [unsafe-mode-menu](https://github.com/linushdot/unsafe-mode-menu) to toggle unsafe mode.

 After installing the extension, restart Gnome Shell for changes to take effect.

 It is wise to make sure that the extension is enabled and works correctly.
 To